GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 #### Individual POA&M Entries: Asset Identifiers

-For scanner tool findings, impacted assets are identified using the subject field.
-One field for each impacted asset.
+For scanner tool findings, impacted assets are identified using the subject field, one field for each impacted asset.
 The type flag should be set to either \"inventory-item\" or \"component\".
 The uuid-ref flag must point to an inventory item or component defined in the SSP inventory or POA&M local-definitions.